XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Negative balance protectionYes, for all clients
+Negative balance protectionYes, on all account types

-Mobile app
+Mobile app (MetaTrader, etc.)

 Verified Details